hpc/charliecloud/doc/tutorial.rst

 from scratch.

-This tutorial assumes that: (a) Charliecloud is in your path, including Charliecloud's fully unprivileged image builder :code:`ch-image` and (b) the Charliecloud source code is available at :code:`/usr/local/src/charliecloud`.
+This tutorial assumes that: (a) Charliecloud is in your path, including Charliecloud's fully unprivileged image builder :code:`ch-image` and (b) Charliecloud is installed under :code:`/usr/local`.
+(If the second assumption isn’t true, you will just need to modify some paths.)

-(If you wish to use Docker to build images, see the :ref:`FAQ
+If you want to use Docker to build images, see the :ref:`FAQ
-<faq_building-with-docker>`.)
+<faq_building-with-docker>`.

 .. contents::
    :depth: 2